mateoconlechuga/convimg/README.md

 # ConvPNG

-Converts image data in .png files to be useable on the TI84+CE/TI83PCE calculator.
+Quantizes image data in .png files to be useable on the TI84+CE/TI83PCE calculator.

-ConvPNG Utility v1.00 - by M. Waltz
-    Generates formats useable for the Primecell PL111 controller

-    Usage:  convpng [-options]
+Usage:
+   GroupC            : sprites_test         (Name of current group that will use the same palette) Compression       : none                 (Compression type: none, rle, lz77) TranspColor       : 255,255,255,255      (Transparent color: r,g,b,a - a will most always be 255) Sprites           :                      (List of sprites for this group to convert)
+    apple
+    dice

 Options:
-        i <image file>: [image file] is the file to convert (Can be multiple) p <palette>: Use as the palette for <image file>
-        g <palette>: Just output the palette for <palette image>
-        o <output file>: Write output to <output file>
-        8: Output in 8bpp format (Default is 16bpp)
-        z: Overwrite output file (Default is append)
-        c: Create icon for C toolchain (output is written to icon.asm)
+    -c <description>: Create icon for C toolchain (output is written to icon.asm) -i <inifile>: Use inifile as input rather than convpng.ini
-        j: Use with -p; outputs <palette> as well to file
-        h: Create a C header file rather than an ASM file